hhharrisonnn/discord-bot-v2/README.md

 - `joinposition` - Check the join position of a member
 - `currency` - Check the conversion rate between two currencies
 - `subage` - Check the Twitch subage of a user to a channel
+- `define` - Get the definition of a word
+- `urban` - Get the Urban definition of a word

 ### Moderation⚒
 - `nick` - Change someone's nickname